virgesmith/neworder/docs/examples/parallel.md

 model = Parallel(timeline, p_trans, population_size)
 ```

-Now each process has a population of 100 individuals, each of which has a probability of changing state of 1% at each of the ten (unit) timesteps.
+Each process has an initial population of 100 individuals, each of which has a probability of changing state of 1% at each of the ten (unit) timesteps.

+## The Model

 Here's the model constructor: